Glycolic Acid Anti-Wrinkle Face Cream

 - If your skin becomes irritated, take a break from your glycolic acid treatment for a few days, or until the skin returns back to normal, before resuming therapy.

 - Avoid or use less glycolic acid in areas of your skin that are more sensitive.
 This means diluting the glycolic product as above or avoiding glycolic acid on the area all together.
-Examples of sensitive skin areas on the body include the décolletage area of the chest and the skin folds of the groin or under the breasts.
-On the face this would include the eyelids and central ‘T-zone’ in people suffering from seborrhea.
+Examples of sensitive skin areas on the face would include the eyelids and central ‘T-zone’ in people suffering from seborrhea.
+The folds of the neck and the décolletage area of the chest are also sensitive skin areas for some people.

 - Do not get glycolic acid on the lips and of course do not eat products intended for external use only.